 Originally, the pier opened in August 1905 with a total length of 2,640 feet (800 m) making it one of the longest in the country, and its own railway station, with steamer services running to various destinations.

 During the war, the pier was sectioned to reduce the risk of enemy invasion, which it never fully recovered from, resulting in the pierhead being demolished after the war, having been left to deteriorate.
 In 2017, a new shore-end structure was opened after a multi-million pound redevelopment.
-Felixstowe now boasts having Great Britain's newest pier, complete with Family Entertainment Centre, the Boardwalk Cafe, Lorenzo's ice creams and sweets and a fish and chip kiosk.
+Felixstowe now boasts having Great Britain's newest pier, complete with Family Entertainment Centre, bowling alley, the Boardwalk Cafe, Lorenzo's ice creams and sweets and a fish and chip kiosk.